Products

 What is high-speed steel?

-After quenching and low temperature tempered, carbon tool steel has a high hardness at room temperature, but the hardness was a sharp drop in when the temperature higher than 200 ℃.
-When the temperature reaches 500 ℃, the degree of hardness was similar to annealing state, completely lost the ability to cut metal, which limits the application of carbon tool steel as a cutting tool.
+After quenching and low temperature tempered, carbon tool steel has a high hardness at room temperature, but the hardness was a sharp drop when the temperature was higher than 200 ℃.
+When the temperature reaches 500 ℃, the degree of hardness is similar to an annealing state, completely lost the ability to cut metal, which limits the application of carbon tool steel as a cutting tool.
 The high-speed steel makes up for the fatal defects of carbon tool steel due to its red hardness.

 What is tungsten steel?